 5. If I have to go through another application service, can I re-use my AMCAS personal statement?

 If you’re applying to medical schools in Texas, you will use TDMSAS, and if you are applying to medical schools in Canada, you might use OMSAS.
-Moreover, certain medical schools may have their own distinct application procedures, so be sure to research the specific requirements for the schools to which you are applying.
-Basically, while you can certainly re-use some content from your AMCAS personal statement in other applications, you will prepare it differently to meet these specific requirements.
+Moreover, certain medical schools may have their own distinct application procedures, so be sure to research the specific medical school requirements for the schools to which you are applying.

 6. Do I use a standard academic essay structure for my AMCAS personal statement?